Dynamical obstruction to localization in a disordered spin chain: Acknowledgements

 \section{Acknowledgements}

 The authors thank Mohit Pandey for his collaboration during the early stages of this work.
-They further acknowledge inspiring discussions with Anushya Chandran, Phil Crowley, Eugene Demler, David Huse, Toma{\v{z}} Prosen, Marcos Rigol and Lev Vidmar.
-A.P. was supported by NSF DMR-1813499 and AFOSR FA9550-16- 1-0334.
-D.S acknowledges support from the FWO as post-doctoral fellow of the Research Foundation -- Flanders and a 2019 grant from the Harvard Quantum Initiative Seed Funding program.
+They further acknowledge inspiring discussions with Ehud Altman, Anushya Chandran, Soonwon Choi, Phil Crowley, Eugene Demler, David Huse, Frank Pollmann, Toma{\v{z}} Prosen, Marcos Rigol, Giuseppe De Tomasi, and Lev Vidmar.
+The authors also acknowledge useful feedback on the manuscript by Dima Abanin, Anatoly Dymarsky, Sarang Gopalakrishnan, Maksym Serbyn, and Michiel Wouters.
+A.P. was supported by NSF DMR-1813499 and AFOSR FA9550-16-1-0334.

 \begin{appendix}